oasis-open-projects/documentation/templates/readme-template-non-code.md

 Give a brief explanation of what kind of contributions you are looking for and what your requirements are for accepting them.
 Then link to
 [CONTRIBUTING.md](link to your contributing.md file) for more information and also add a link to [CODE_OF_CONDUCT](link to your code_of_conduct.md file).

+## Authors and Maintainers

+Adds names / GitHub profile links for those who have contributed to this repository.
+If you have a maintainer's list, link to it here.

+## Support
+Where can people ask for help: this can be any combination of an issue tracker,Slack, a chat room, an email address, etc.

+## Join us on Slack
+If your project has a Slack, add it here, eg. "Click here and fill out the form to receive an invite to the [Project name] slack instance, to meet the community and learn more about how you can engage."[add link to Slack]

 ## License